 Buffet lamps are usually between 28 and 32 inches tall.
 They are often displayed in pairs and are used in many places throughout the home such as on a buffet, sideboard or an entryway table.
-Generally, these lamps have long narrow necks and small shades so that they do not take up too much room but provide low level lighting in small rooms or small areas that require a little more light.
+Generally, these lamps have long narrow necks and small shades.
+They do not take up too much room but provide low level lighting in small rooms or small areas.
 They also make good bedside lamps for reading, etc. Just make sure the size/height of the lamp is proportionate to the size of the table they are placed on.

 Wall sconces can be used in any room as well as outside.
 Experts say to hang sconces 6 feet from the floor if you have an 8′ ceiling height.
 If the ceiling is higher or if it is a large room, use larger sconces to match the proportions of the room.

 Outdoor entry sconces should be 6-8″ on either side of the door and 18″ from the top of the door.
-Generally speaking they should be mounted at three quarters of the height of the door…eg. if the door is 8′ tall, the light should be placed 6′ from the ground.
+Generally speaking, mount them at three quarters of the height of the door…eg. for a door that is 8′ tall, place the light 6′ from the ground.

 Vanity lights in bathrooms should be placed about 75″ from the floor.
 The mirror should be about 75% of the width of the vanity and the light should be about 75% of the mirror width.